kristianlm/chicken-nrepl/readme.md

 ```

 Note that `app` must be wrapped in a `lambda` for this to work,
-because the REPL can only replace top-level variable definitions.
+because only top-level symbols can be redefined.

 The implications of this can be quite dramatic in terms of
 work-flow.
 If you write your app in a REPL-friendly way like this, you